exercism/csharp/docs/GENERATORS.md

 Here the **Assert** is being overridden.
 The assert needs to call additional functions, but only if the property is `consistency`.
 Otherwise, render the assert as usual.

+### string[] RenderAdditionalMethods()
+Allow additional methods to be added to the test suite.

+There may exist cases where a suite of unit tests will need to reuse the same logic in each of the tests.
+Rather than duplicating code, this method allows you to provide helper methods for the tests.

+Additional methods added using this override will be added to the bottom of the test suite.

 ## Updating Existing Files
 It is possible that an existing exercise does not match the canonical data.
 It is OK to update the exercise stub and/or the exercise example to follow the canonical data!
 An example might be that an exercise is named SumOfMultiples, but the SumOfMultiples.cs and Example.cs files both use `Multiples` as the name of the class.